Sheetaltkr/School_District_Analysis/README.md

 	For Thomas High School:
 	Passing Math %, Passing Reading%, and Overall Passing % **decreased** by **26%, 27%,26%** respectively  Average Math Score and Average Reading Score were not impacted
+	This impact is not present after re-running the analysis by filtering out 9th grade data.

 	Before->
 	![](https://github.com/Sheetaltkr/School_District_Analysis/blob/main/Images/School_summary_before.png)
 	After->